BND Hamburger Icon

 Open row

-When a computer begins to slow down or shows other signs that the end is near, it’s tempting to start searching online for a replacement.
-However, there is a lot to consider when you’re deciding whether to upgrade a PC, particularly in a business setting.
-The costs add up, especially when you’re adding multiple machines to a fleet, even a small one.
+When a computer begins to slow down or shows other signs the end is near, it’s tempting to start searching online for a replacement.
+However, there’s a lot to consider when you’re deciding whether to upgrade a PC, particularly in a business setting.
+The costs add up, especially when you’re adding multiple machines to your technology fleet, even a small one.

 Do Macs last longer than PCs?

-Macs have a reputation for lasting longer, and Apple offers a strong support and maintenance system.
-Microsoft has replicated Apple’s model to some degree with its Surface line, and other PC manufacturers – particularly those that sell to businesses – have made efforts to offer a comprehensive experience and ensure smooth upgrades as the hardware gets older.
-This can alleviate the burden of support for your IT department and the upgrade costs for your business.
+Macs have a reputation for lasting longer and Apple offers a strong support and maintenance system.
+Microsoft has replicated Apple’s model to some degree with its Surface line and other PC manufacturers — particularly those that sell to businesses — have made efforts to offer a comprehensive experience and ensure smooth upgrades as the hardware gets older.
+This can alleviate the burden of support for your information technology (IT) department and the upgrade costs for your business.

-Macs remain a good value, particularly for businesses, with the tight integration of hardware and software and Apple’s support ecosystem.
+Macs remain a good value, particularly for businesses, thanks to the tight integration of hardware and software and Apple’s support ecosystem.

 Did You Know?Did you know